SujitPrajapati2310/demo-/README.md

 # demo-
-this is the demo repo.
+this is the demo. repo.